 Your specific score is based on factors such as how many accounts you have open, what your repayment history looks like, and your total levels of debt.
 Many financial institutions use the FICO system, but others will use systems such as Vantage Score.

 One of the most important financial literacy basics is learning how to make a budget and why we rely on them.
-A budget gives you an overview of your personal finances.
+A monthly budget (or biweekly or weekly) gives you an overview of your personal finances.

 You’ll know exactly how much income you bring in, how much you spend, and how much you can contribute toward your financial goals.
 Here are the most important considerations of a budgeting plan: